 Toothpaste with baking soda: Because baking soda has a slight abrasive impact, studies show that toothpaste with it is better at eliminating plaque than toothpaste without it.

 Skip the charcoal-based toothpaste: It has not been proven that charcoal-based toothpaste is either safe or effective at controlling calculus.

-- Whitening strips: According to a 2009 research, those who used pyrophosphate-infused hydrogen peroxide whitening strips on a regular basis for three months had 29 percent less tartar than those who just used a toothbrush.
+- Whitening strips: According to a 2009 research, those who used pyrophosphate-infused hydrogen peroxide whitening strips on a regular basis for three months had 29 percent less calculus than those who just used a toothbrush.

 - Tea: Green tea may help to reduce oral bacterial levels.
 Try a mouthwash with tea in it if you don’t want to drink tea.

-- Eating fresh fruits and vegetables: These meals can help in rinsing away some of the germs in your mouth that develop tartar because they encourage aggressive chewing and, consequently, saliva production.
+- Eating fresh fruits and vegetables: These meals can help in rinsing away some of the germs in your mouth that develop calculus because they encourage aggressive chewing and, consequently, saliva production.
 The same is true of sugar-free gum.